Atee-Michael/Challenge-Horiseon-wk1/README.md

 ## Usage

+You can review the webpage by visiting https://mycawesome.github.io/Challenge-Horiseon-wk1/

 The webpage has been resrtuctured using the following semantic layout

 ![alt text](./assets/images/Screenshot-semantic%20structure.jpg)

 You can review the layout of the webape via Devtools using Command+Option+I (macOS) or Control+Shift+I (Windows).
 Alternatively, I have attached a shot of the code for faster viewing.

 ![alt text](./assets/images/code.png)

 ## Credits